 Did you ever spend hours going over the same document again and again, and found yourself automatically skipping over whole words and sentences, because you already read it so many times that your brain just goes on autopilot?

 Proofreading is an important but tedious part of writing.
 The problem is that since your brain already knows what to expect, it tends to partially autocomplete texts that you read, and shows you what it thinks should be there, rather than what is actually there.
-This is a part of our tendency to conduct good-enough processing, where we subconsciously prefer to misinterpret and “autocorrect” texts when the true content is problematic for some reason.
+This is a part of our tendency to conduct good-enough processing, where we subconsciously prefer to misinterpret and ‘autocorrect’ texts when the true content is problematic for some reason.

 Change the font

-Read it aloud
+Read it on paper

-Have it read to you
+Have someone read the text to you

 - Online software- an easy plug-and-play solution, since there are a lot of free options that you can take advantage of (such as Google Translate).